Chart Color Schemes

 Willoughby East is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Willoughby East, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings such as semi-detached homes, apartments, and others.
-This contrasts with Sydney metropolitan area's figures of 55.9% houses and 44.1% other dwellings.
-Home ownership in Willoughby East stood at 44.0%, with the rest being mortgaged (43.5%) or rented (12.5%).
+Willoughby East's dwelling structure, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Willoughby East stood at 44.0%, with mortgaged properties at 43.5% and rented ones at 12.5%.
 The median monthly mortgage repayment was $4,219, higher than Sydney metro's average of $2,427.
-The median weekly rent in Willoughby East was recorded at $873, compared to Sydney metro's $470.
-Nationally, Willoughby East's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Median weekly rent in Willoughby East was recorded at $873, compared to Sydney metro's $470.
+Nationally, mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing